remix-run/remix/docs/tutorials/jokes.md

 Why don't you pop open my code example for a second.
 I want to show you a few things about the way I'm doing this.

-First I want you to notice that I've used `typeof action` as a generic for `useActionData`.
+First I want you to notice that I've passed `typeof action` to the `useActionData` generic function.
 This way, `actionData` type will properly be inferred, and we'll get some type safety.
 Keep in mind that `useActionData` can return `undefined` if the action hasn't been called yet, so we've got a bit of defensive programming going on there.

 You may also notice that I return the fields as well.
 This is so that the form can be re-rendered with the values from the server in the event that JavaScript fails to load for some reason.
 That's what the `defaultValue` stuff is all about as well.